Kat632/P2-Play-Your-Cards-Right/README.md

 **1. Strategy**

-To ensure the UX is simple and user-friendly, by providing easy navigation through all pages on the site.
+To ensure the UX is simple and user-friendly.

 ### **User stories**

 **User Goals**

 *	The site's users want to understand how to play the game.
-*	The site’s users want to play an online game that has elements of chance.
+*	The site’s users want to play an online game that has elements of risk and chance.
 *	The site's users want to play a game that can potentially have a different outcome every time they play it.

 **Site Owner Goals**